zkotti/fun-in-lockdown/guide.md

    Source: [https://www.sciencenewsforstudents.org/article/could-spacetime-ripples-point-at-wormholes](https://www.sciencenewsforstudents.org/article/could-spacetime-ripples-point-at-wormholes)

-   The most obvious thing that everyone would imagine that might happen inside a black holem is complete destruction.
-Actually, Einstein with the relativity theory changed completly the way that we perceive black holes.
+   The most obvious thing that everyone would imagine that might happen inside a black hole is complete destruction.
+Actually, Einstein with the relativity theory changed completely the way that we perceive black holes.
 If matter is capable of bending the time and space, then the black hole, which is the most amount of matter that can be located in a single spot, is doing the biggest den in spacetime.
 Therefore, if spacetime dimension is like a paper that is folded, the black hole is like a tube that unites the two surfaces.
 By entering a black hole, you will travel to another location of the universe, where you will be spit out from a white hole, like a detour.
-Althought, neither white hole nor wormhole have been found, they exist only in theory.
+Although, neither white hole nor wormhole have been found, they exist only in theory.

    Click **here** for tutorial:
    - [here](https://www.youtube.com/watch?v=9P6rdqiybaw)